-I have taken nine month’s pay in 31 months of building the business from scratch to where it is now (all members of staff including me are paid the national living wage pro rata) and I have been developing, prototyping, researching ROOF since 2008 to bring it to a point where I can now step back from running the flagmaking side of RDM to concentrate on what I believe will be a game changer.
+I have taken nine month’s pay in 31 months of building the business from scratch to where it is now (all members of staff including me are paid the national living wage pro rata) and I have been developing, prototyping, researching ROOF since 2008 working to a point where I will be able to step back from running the flagmaking side of the business to concentrate on what I believe will be a game changer.

 Research and development

 In 2008 I was asked by an childhood friend of mine to look at the sleeping bag his mother had given him which dated from the 70s and which he wanted to get help with reproducing for his company BELL TENT UK.
-We played around with some prototypes for a sleeveless sleeping bag specifically for festivals but the project never came to anything but it prompted me to start looking at designing a similar product for social benefit
+We played around with some prototypes for a sleeveless sleeping bag specifically for festivals but the project never came to anything.
+It did however prompteme to start looking at designing a similar product for social benefit.

-I did my market research but my NOONOO business was in full flow and the coatbag idea took a back seat.
+I did all market research but my NOONOO business was in full flow and the coatbag idea took a back seat.
 I talked about the project to lots of people but without visuals.
-I searched through the internet and sites such as Pinterest to see what was out there, but apart from fashionista products for campers and festival party goers there really was nothing to refer to.
+I searched through the internet to see what was out there, but apart from fashionista products for campers and festival party goers there really was nothing to refer to.

 Fast forward to 2015, I was asked as Entrepreneur in Residence and Business Role Model at UWTSD to present a ‘real’ final year business project assignment to students at UWTSD.
 I dug out my notes on what became known as ROOF and commissioned and worked with eight students to produce a comprehensive feasibility study including market research (engaging with target end user and client base), financial projections and funding routes on the viability of the coatbag.

-I decided to specifically target rough sleepers and those without permanent accommodation and so ROOF was born.
+We specifically targeted our research on rough sleepers and those without permanent accommodation and so ROOF was born.

 Through the student research it became apparent that there were two other similar projects in the early stages of set up around the World, namely the Empowerment Plan in Detroit USA and the other, Sheltersuit in Enschede Holland.

 Both have a social mission but both rely heavily on donations in kind or financial contributions.
 Both have a similar idea to my own - to produce a garment for the homeless and give employment to the homeless but neither goes further than that basic principle of commercialisation and revenue generating sales of the product.
-RDM has never had a grant and only ever run the business on sales revenue so as this is what I know and understand, this is how ROOF has been built.
+I received a generous personal grant from UnLtd to give me breathing space to work on ROOF and there's no doubt it went a long way to developing prototypes but the business itself has never received a grant and has only ever run the business on sales revenue so as this is what I know and understand, this is how ROOF has been built.

 *picture for illustration purposes only.
-Persons not connected.
+Persons shown not connected.